jbdoumenjou/mychat/README.md

 ## Step 1: Create the project structure and CI

-The firs step was to create the project structure and CI.
+The first step was to create the project structure and CI.
 As I used one of my existing project as a template, this step took around 30 min.

 ## Step 2: Create the API - register a user